12 Best Resorts in Abu Dhabi

-Accommodation ranges from deluxe guest rooms and suites, all with balconies which overlook the lush gardens and out to the water of the Khor Al-Maqta, to villas with dedicated butler service and private plunge pools.
+Accommodation ranges from deluxe guest rooms and suites, all with balconies that overlook the lush gardens and out to the water of the Khor Al-Maqta, to villas with dedicated butler service and private plunge pools.

-The private beach provides sun-seekers with a tranquil shore of soft white sand, while the Ritz Carlton's signature ESPA, set directly on the beachfront, is known for its ornate hammam (Turkish bath), where guests can have any travel aches steamed and scrubbed away.
+The private beach provides sun-seekers with a tranquil shore of soft white sand, while the Ritz-Carlton's signature ESPA, set directly on the beachfront, is known for its ornate hammam (Turkish bath), where guests can have any travel aches steamed and scrubbed away.

 Address: Khor Al-Maqta, Abu Dhabi Island